-You can’t have the capacity to be that disrespectful in one area and THAT put together and respectful in another.
+You can’t have the capacity to be that disrespectful in one area and THAT put together/respectful in another.

 I never knew if he physically hooked up with anyone else but to me, that was the worst I have ever been cheated on.
 My life circumstances surrounding his behavior and the fact that at that time, I had no one and he knew what I was going through… It was just cruel and inhumane.

 Bottom line, you won’t know how to find happiness again if you don’t remember this: Any feelings that you have surrounding a betrayal are valid.
-It’s ok to refer to a betrayal of any kind as cheating.
-Just because he/she didn’t sleep with someone else, don’t ever feel guilty for referring to it as cheating.
+It’s okay to refer to a betrayal of any kind as cheating.
+Just because he/she didn’t sleep with someone else, don’t ever feel guilty for viewing it as cheating.